-The mammoth sculpture at the Archeology Laboratory (right image) is a full-sized replica of a mammoth excavated from a deposit that dates at more than 11,000 years ago.
+- The mammoth sculpture at the Archeology Laboratory (right image) is a full-sized replica of a mammoth excavated from a deposit that dates back more than 11,000 years ago.
 Every Christmas, it is decorated with nearly 10,000 lights.

-- The recent discovery of a bison scapula sickle (below image) from the Mitchell Prehistoric Indian Village is one of only several specimens ever discovered.
+The recent discovery of a bison scapula sickle (at right) from the Mitchell Prehistoric Indian Village is one of only several specimens ever discovered.